TRabb/Mushroom/README.md

 Functionality that I would like to add:

 **Decide on some sort of theme and art style**
 Idea: You are a peasant with the dream of running your own village.
-You start with everything you own, which isn't much, and you must defend your castle from medieval creatures trying to ruin your destiny.
+You start with everything you own, which isn't much, and you must defend your land from medieval creatures trying to ruin your destiny.
 The end of the path is the beginning of your empire.
 How long will you last?

 **Menu Related:**
-- ~~Main menu~~, pause menu, ~~you lost menu that takes user back to main menu~~
+- Create backgrounds for all menus
+- Pause menu
 - In-game UI elements such as ~~user HP~~, ~~currency~~, timer, start wave/pause wave

 **Tower Related:**